cavarres/physical-computing-midterm/README.md

    c. communicate message to Rob
    d. listen for Rob's message and sound an alarm when appropriate

 For a. and b., in each iteration of the loop there's a reading of the button input which leads to the servo moving either clockwise or counterclockwise.
-The position starts at 90 and it is updated by adding 6 degrees (360/60) or substracting 6 degrees every second (delay (1000)).
+The servo starts at `position = 90`, which is technically the middle point of the motor's maximum rotation.
+The servo's position is updated by adding 6 degrees (360/60) or substracting 6 degrees every second `delay (1000)`.

 ```
   int position = 90;